What is vilification?

-Every person has the right to feel safe at work, or at school, or going about their daily lives, regardless of their religion, sexuality, gender identity or race.
+Every person has the right to feel safe at work, or at school or university, or when going about their daily lives, regardless of their race, religion, sexuality or gender identity.

 Vilification is the spreading of hatred publicly against someone, or a group of people, based on one of these attributes.